Chimichurri Chicken Soup

 My version of chimichurri includes less oil than you’ll typically find, simply because it’s getting swirled into soup.
 And I used lemon juice instead of vinegar, for its bright freshness.
 I also incorporated plenty of cilantro, to give this cumin-scented soup a bigger nod toward Mexican flavors.

 The chimichurri definitely has a kick to it.
-Serve it on the side, for each person to add as they wish.
+I love that red chili pepper and garlic!
+Serve the sauce on the side, for each person to add as they wish.

 for the chimichurri: